gep13/gep13/input/blog/trip-to-banff-with-lynn.md

 Title: Trip to Banff with Lynn
 Published: 30/7/2008
 Tags:
-- Banff
+- banff
-- Calgary
+- calgary
-- Helicopter
+- helicopter
-- Lake Louise
+- lake louise
-- Lynn
+- lynn
 ---

 Me and Lynn took a few days to travel up to Banff to do some of the touristy things.